artgrtmnk/Java-Selenide-RestAssured-BDD/README.md

 1. You can run tests using BaseTest file in the `src/test/java/tests` folder.
 2. As well, you can do it using features files in the `src/test/java/features`.
 3. And you can also do it with command line with a single command `mvn test`.

+### After test
+- Framework creates allure reports, that located in `allure-results` folder.
+- To get the report in the HTML format, type `allure serve allure-results` into the terminal in the project's root folder.
+- For failed tests framework makes `screenshots`, that could be found in generated allure report in the `after` step hook.
+- **Note: Allure folder would be cleared within the next test run.**